wireless90/ObjectComparer/README.md

 # ObjectComparer
-Project aimed to track Additions, Deletions and Amendments made to an Obketc or a List of Objects.
+Project aimed to track Additions, Deletions and Amendments made to an Object or a List of Objects.

 # Basic Example